Naxumi/roblox-arcane-odyssey-macro-fishing/README.md

 A: Yes, comment out the eating check in the main loop.

 **Q: How do I stop the macro?**
+A: Press **Ctrl+Alt+M** at any time.
+Input will unblock immediately.

+**Q: What's the combat detection for?**
+A: AFK safety feature.
+If someone attacks you while fishing, you get 3 urgent Discord @mentions with fresh screenshots.
+The macro automatically pauses fishing/eating and moves randomly (W/A/S/D) to simulate human evasion.
+Optionally can auto-close Roblox after 10 seconds.

+**Q: Will the macro spam me with Discord notifications?**
+A: Only when important events happen (catches, combat, eating).
+Combat triggers 3 messages for urgency, each with a fresh screenshot.

+**Q: How do I get my Discord User ID?**
+A: Enable Developer Mode in Discord (User Settings > Advanced), right-click your profile, "Copy User ID".

+**Q: Does combat auto-kill close Roblox immediately?**
+A: No, 10-second grace period.
+If combat clears, timer resets.
+Default is disabled (notifications only).

+**Q: Can I disable combat detection?**
+A: Yes, set `ENABLE_COMBAT_DETECTION = False` in config.py.

+**Q: Why does combat send 3 screenshots instead of 1?**
+A: Each screenshot is freshly captured at the moment of sending, giving you real-time visual updates of the combat situation.
+This helps you see if the threat is escalating or if you need to act immediately.

+**Q: Why does the macro move WASD during combat?**
+A: To simulate human evasion behavior and avoid appearing as an AFK bot.
+The random movements (0.3-1.2s holds with 0.5-2.0s intervals) make it look like a player trying to escape combat.

+**Q: What happens if I don't set Discord User ID?**
+A: Discord notifications work but won't @mention you (less noticeable).

+**Q: What's the 90-second timeout for?**
+A: Critical safety feature.
+If something goes wrong, your input will NEVER be blocked for more than 90 seconds.

+---
 A: Press **ESC** or **END** key at any time.
 Input will unblock immediately.

 **Q: What's the 90-second timeout for?**